tmarkovski/json-bbs-signatures/spec/spec.md

 }
 ```

-We can produce a signature payload by using JWS JSON serialization
+We can produce a signature payload by using JWS flattened JSON serialization

 ```json
 {